joeseegtatz/loss-slicer/README.md

 ## Overview

-PySlice is a comprehensive PyTorch-focused library for analyzing neural network loss landscapes.
+PySlice is a PyTorch-focused library for analyzing neural network loss landscapes.
 It provides tools to visualize and understand how loss functions behave in parameter space, which is crucial for understanding optimization dynamics, generalization, and model behavior.
+Additionally a Tensorboard Plugin is provided which provides a web-based responsive UI for exploring the results of different slicing methods alongside other logged metrics in the training process.

 ## Core Concepts